rabite0/hunter/README.md

 ## INSTALLATION:

-Compiling hunter currently requires a nighty Rust compiler!
+Compiling hunter currently requires a nightly Rust compiler!
 The easiest way to get a nightly compiler is with [rustup](https://rustup.rs/).
 If you have rustup installed it will automatically download and use a version that is known to work when you run cargo.

 ### Install rustup